ardanlabs/llamacpp/README.md

 ### Kronk

-This project lets you use Go for hardware accelerated local inference with llama.cpp directly integrated into your applications.
-It provides a high level API based on the [yzma](https://github.com/hybridgroup/yzma) module.
+This project lets you use Go for hardware accelerated local inference with llama.cpp directly integrated into your applications via the [yzma](https://github.com/hybridgroup/yzma) module.
+Kronk provides a high-level API that feels similar to using an OpenAI compatible API.

 <br clear="all"/>
 <br />